ONE HUNDRED PLUS (Now 200 plus !)

 The WORLD’S FIRST ‘TOP FORTY’ LIST!
 The NET is the WORLD’S FIRST JUKEBOX and this is its FIRST PLAYLIST!
 The OUTSIDE OF THE BOX SET!*

 Some are pure music, some are a fun mix of music and video, all IMO are VERY GREAT and better than what you hear as mainstream corporate music.
-I think about 90% of these would make #1 Singles, and the rest would make one of the world’s greatest albums.
+I think about 90% of these would make #1 Singles, and the rest would make some of the world’s greatest albums.

 Note these are from every continent and from all over the world.
 They includes EVERY type of music.
 I looked for good songs that had melody and rhythm.
 I also looked for a variety of styles and anything that showed originality.
 And finally I looked for things that are in some way magical – that enticed me to hear the music over and over.